 - Mental depression

-HOW LONG DO THESE SYMPTOMS LAST?
+HOW LONG DO SYMPTOMS OF MENOPAUSE LAST?

 These symptoms usually go away after a couple of years.
 In general, these symptoms might last for 1-4 years but as mentioned earlier it differs from women to women.

-HOW YOU CAN OVERCOME ?
+HOW YOU CAN OVERCOME MENOPAUSE?

 Even though transitioning into menopause is a natural step in the aging of the female reproductive system.
 These symptoms may have a negative impact on overall well-being.
 The good news though is that, the body can adjust to the hormonal changes.
 So, these symptoms actually go away on their own after a couple of years.